ultimape/alpha-gal-ecology/README.md

 ## License

-The code and essay are released under the [MIT License](LICENSE).
-Use, modify, fork, and republish freely.
+The code and essay are released under [CC0 1.0](LICENSE) — a public domain dedication.
+Use, modify, fork, and republish freely, with or without attribution.
+Tho it'd be nice if you mention me (@ultimape).

 ## Citation